4ms/SMR/README.md

 As of writing this (Sept, 2015), there are two PCB versions: 1.0 and 1.0.1.
 These are functionally identical and this firmware will run exactly the same on both versions.

 ## Setting up your environment
-You need to install the GCC ARM toolchain, and programming software (ST-UTIL or Texane stlink/st-flash).
+You need to install the GCC ARM toolchain.
+This project is known to compile with arm-none-eabi-gcc version 4.8.3, and version 4.9.3.

+It's recommended (but not necessary) to install ST-UTIL/stlink.
+Without it, you will have to update using the audio bootloader, which is very slow (5 minutes per update).
+With ST-UTIL or stlink and a programmer, you can update in 5-20 seconds.
 The Texane stlink package contains a gdb debugger, which works with ST-LINK programmers such as the [STM32 Discovery boards](http://www.mouser.com/ProductDetail/STMicroelectronics/STM32F4DISCOVERY/?qs=J2qbEwLrpCGdWLY96ibNeQ%3D%3D&gclid=CKb6u6Cz48cCFZGBfgodfHwH-g&kpid=608656256) to connect to the Spectral's 4-pin SWD header.

-You do not **need to** install ST-UTIL/stlink since you can update the firmware using the audio bootloader, but it's much faster to use a programmer (5-20 seconds vs. 5-6 minutes).
+The STM32F4 Discovery Board is low-cost (under US$15) and works great as a programmer and debugger.

 You also may wish to install and IDE such as Eclipse.
 There are many resources online for setting up GCC ARM with Eclipse (as well as commerical software).
+This is totally optional.
+Instead of an IDE you can use your favorite text editor and a few commands on the command line (Terminal) which are given below.

 Continue below for Max OSX, Linux, or Windows instructions.

-This project is known to compile with arm-none-eabi-gcc version 4.8.3, and version 4.9.3.

 ### Mac OSX